 In the above example, the purchases journal total for the month is 750, and in this particular case represent inventory purchases made on credit terms from suppliers.
 The double entry bookkeeping entry would be as follows:

-In this case, the inventory account is debited to record the amount purchased.
+In this case, the inventory purchases account is debited to record the amount purchased.
 Had the purchases journal recorded other items such as equipment purchases or office supplies, then the debit would have gone to the appropriate asset or expense account.

-The credit entry is to the accounts payable control account in the general ledger, and represents the outstanding liability of the business to pay its suppliers.
+There credit entry is to the accounts payable control account in the general ledger, and represents the outstanding liability of the business to pay its suppliers.

 Purchases Journal Proof of Postings